NOTE: click here for the companion R-script for this lecture.

 # trend: proportional change in population size from last year

-# observers: number of survey participants each day
+# people: number of survey participants each day

 # days: survey duration, in days